-UNITED STA

-SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549

-washington, D.C.
-20017

-FORM 20- F

-(Mark One)

-REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934

-OR

-\boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2021

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUR ITIES EXCHANGE ACT OF 1934

-· ·

-OR CUDUCHES ENCHANCE A CT OF 1004

-SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE CURITIES EACHANGE ACT OF 1934

-Commission file le number: 001-38896

-Luckin Coffee Inc.

-(Exact name of Registrant as specified in its charter)

-N/A

-(Translation of Registrant's n

-Cayman Islands (Jurisdiction of incorporation or organization)

-28th Floor, Building T3, H

-1-3 Taibei Ro Siming District, Xiamen

-People's Republic of Cl nina, 361008

-(Address of principal exec

-Mr. Reinout Hendrik Schakel, C Tel: +86-592-338

-Email: ir@lkcoff 28th Floor, Building T3, H:

-1-3 Taibei Ro ad

-Siming District, Xiamen People's Republic of Cl

-(Name, Telephone, E-mail and/or Facsimile number a

-Securities regist stered or to be registered pursuant to Section 12(g) of the Act:

-Title of each class Trading Symbol LKNCY

-American n depositary shares, each ADS represents eight Class A ordinary shares, par value US\$0.00002 per share LKNCI

-Class A ordinary shares, par value US\$0.000002 per share N/A

-Not for tradin ng, but only in connection with the quoting of the American depositary shares on the OTC Market.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549 FORM 20-F (Mark One) REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 X For the fiscal year ended December 31, 2021 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number: 001-38896 Luckin Coffee Inc. (Exact name of Registrant as specified in its charter) N/A (Translation of Registrant's name into English) Cayman Islands (Jurisdiction of incorporation or organization) 28th Floor, Building T3, Haixi Jingu Plaza 1-3 Taibei Road Siming District, Xiamen City, Fujian People's Republic of China, 361008 (Address of principal executive offices) Mr. Reinout Hendrik Schakel, Chief Financial Officer Tel: +86-592-3386666 Email: ir@lkcoffee.com 28th Floor, Building T3, Haixi Jingu Plaza 1-3 Taibei Road Siming District, Xiamen City, Fujian People's Republic of China, 361008 (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person) Securities registered or to be registered pursuant to Section 12(g) of the Act: Title of each class Trading Symbol American depositary shares, each ADS represents eight Class A ordinary shares, par value US\$0.000002 per share LKNCY Class A ordinary shares, par value US\$0.000002 per share N/A Not for trading, but only in connection with the quoting of the American depositary shares on the OTC Market.
 Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.

-1,950,457,380 Class A ordinary shares, par value US\$0.00002 per share, 144,778,552 Class B ordinary shares, par value US\$0.000002 per share, and 295,384,615 senior convertible preferred shares, par value US\$0.000002 per share, as of December 31, 2021.
+1,950,457,380 Class A ordinary shares, par value US\$0.000002 per share, 144,778,552 Class B ordinary shares, par value US\$0.000002 per share, and 295,384,615 senior convertible preferred shares, par value US\$0.000002 per share, as of December 31, 2021.
 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-Yes □ No ⊠

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursu

-Yes □ No⊠

-Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from their obligations under those Sections.